dangminhduc/aws-solution-architecture-professional-note/README.md

 - Migration strategy
 ![migration strategy](https://github.com/user-attachments/assets/9d621ef4-aa9f-4b96-b85d-ab864eee9c76)
 - Discovery Agent can not send log to S3, only to Application Discovery Service.
 In Migration Hub, enable Data Exploration to query data in Athena.
+- In DMS, the mapping rules(JSON) should be put in source endpoint config

 ## Network
 - NAT Gateway is only for IPv4.
 With IPv6, if you want to connect to internet from a private subnet, a egress-only internet gateway should be used.